Paradise Gardens Park: History

 When the park first opened in 2001, Paradise Pier originally resembled a modern seaside amusement park, similar to that of the Santa Monica Pier, or Santa Cruz Boardwalk.
 As part of the Disney California Adventure $1.1 billion expansion project, Paradise Pier was re-themed to evoke the charm of Victorian era seaside amusement parks of the 1920s.

 The Orange Stinger underwent extensive re-theming to become Silly Symphony Swings, based on Walt Disney's 1935 short film The Band Concert.
 Silly Symphony Swings opened on May 28, 2010.
 Cosmetic changes were also made to California Screamin': the Mickey Mouse silhouette was altered to represent a sunburst pattern, with a large Paradise Pier sign hanging above the loop, and the scream tubes were also repainted a darker shade of blue.

 Walt Disney Imagineering created World of Color, a new nighttime spectacular featuring fountains and projection effects, for Paradise Bay.
 An area on the northern waterfront was repurposed into a viewing area for the show, known as Paradise Park.
 World of Color premiered on June 11, 2010, and plays nightly.

 The Little Mermaid ~ Ariel's Undersea Adventure—which replaced Golden Dreams—opened June 3, 2011.
 As of November 2010, Mulholland Madness was closed and reopened July 1, 2011, as Goofy's Sky School, inspired by Walt Disney's 1940 short film Goofy's Glider.

 On June 23, 2018, part of Paradise Pier become Pixar Pier, inspired by films from Pixar Animation Studios.
 California Screamin' became the Incredicoaster, Mickey's Fun Wheel opened as the Pixar Pal-A-Round, with Pixar characters on its gondolas.
 The Luxo Jr. animatronic was installed on the top of Pixar Pier's marquee, four months later, in October.
-Jessie's Critter Carousel opened in 2019 taking the place of King Triton's carousel.
+Jessie's Critter Carousel opened in 2019 replacing King Triton's Carousel of the Sea.
 The Maliboomer closed in 2010 and was unused garden space until it was replaced by the Inside Out Emotional Whirlwind attraction in 2019.